p-koskey/p-koskey.github.io-yolomy/README.md

 ## License

-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.
-Copyright(2020) Patience Koskey
+-Copyright(2020) Patience Koskey